-- (2) For the purposes of subsection (1)(b) - service, in relation to an area, includes the delivery of beverages and snacks or other food to customers in that area.
+(2) For the purposes of subsection (1)(b) -

 4. Act binds Crown

 This Act binds the Crown in right of Tasmania and, so far as the legislative power of Parliament permits, in all its other capacities.

 5. Act prevails

 Any provision of this Act which is inconsistent with a provision of any other Act prevails over the latter provision to the extent of that inconsistency.